margo/specification/system-design/specification/specification-version-management.md

 - September 15
 - December 15

-The version semantics documented in this plan still apply to each preview release.
+The version semantics documented here apply to each preview release.
 The scheduled quarterly release determines when a preview is published, not how the semantic version is classified.

 The single pre-release label used across all stages is `rc.N`.
 The branch the tag lives on and the base version number together provide the stage context.